whatwedo/docker-base-images/MIGRATION-v3.md

 chown -R app:app /var/www/var/storage
 ```

+upstart runs this script **as root** at startup, so the `chown` works even though the services later run as `app`.
 Adjust the path to match your application's writable directories.

 ### 3. Update Package Installation